 Cruises to Riga

-- Explore the medieval old town in Tallinn
+- Take in the medieval old town of Tallinn

 - Discover a host of famous historic landmarks

 - Discover the fairytale-esque Old Town in Tallinn

 - Enjoy two days in Latvia, taking in the historic sites of Riga and Liepaja

 - Wander along the beach in the German seaside town of Warnemunde